25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 ## Amazon EventBridge vs CloudWatch Events

-- Amazon EventBridge builds upon and extends CloudWatch Events.
+- Amazon EventBridge builds upon and extends CloudWatch Events
-- It uses the same service API and endpoint, and the same underlying service infrastructure.
+- It uses the same service API and endpoint, and the same underlying service infrastructure
-- EventBridge allows extension to add event buses for your custom applications and your third-party SaaS apps.
+- EventBridge allows extension to add event buses for your custom applications and your third-party SaaS apps
 - Event Bridge has the Schema Registry capability
 - EventBridge has a different name to mark the new capabilities
-- Over time, the CloudWatch Events name will be replaced with EventBridge.
+- Over time, the CloudWatch Events name will be replaced with EventBridge

 ## AWS X-Ray